 New companies may have to start out recruiting a specialized highly skilled staff, with an organizational development plan that is far more advanced than the typical startup.
 A strong management team will attract investors and convince investors and consumers alike that a new firm has plenty of market-specific knowledge and the experience necessary to implement the business plan.

-- 57) All of the following are examples of business-to-business (B2B) business models except:

-- A) e-distributors.

-- B) e-procurement.

-- C) exchanges.

-- D) e-tailers.

-- 58) What is the primary revenue model for an e-distributor?

-- A) sales

-- B) transaction fee

-- C) advertising

-- D) subscription

-59) W.W.
-Grainger is an example of which of the following business models?
-A) B2B service provider

-B) exchange

-C) e-distributor

-D) industry consortia

-60) \\\\\create and sell access to

-digital markets.
-A) E-distributors
+Diff: Difficult AACSB: Analytical thinking; Written and oral communication LO: 2.2: Describe the major B2C business models.
+57) All of the following are examples of business-to-business (B2B) business models except : A) e-distributors.
+B) e-procurement.
+C) exchanges.
+D) portals.
+Answer: D Diff: Easy AACSB: Application of knowledge LO: 2.3: Describe the major B2B business models.
+58) What is the primary revenue model for an e-distributor?
+A) sales B) transaction fee C) advertising D) subscription Answer: A Diff: Moderate AACSB: Application of knowledge LO: 2.3: Describe the major B2B business models.
+59) Amazon is an example of which of the following business models?
+A) B2B service provider B) exchange C) e-distributor D) industry consortia Answer: C Diff: Moderate AACSB: Application of knowledge LO: 2.3: Describe the major B2B business models.
+60)create and sell access to digital markets.
+A) E-distributors creators Answer:

-B) Portals
+- B) Portals

-C) E-procurement
+- C) E-procurement firms

-firms D) Market
+- D) Market

-creators Answer: C Difficulty: Moderate
+C Diff: Moderate